kumuluz/kumuluzee-samples/kumuluzee-amqp-rabbitmq/README.md

 ### Add Maven dependencies

-Since your existing starting point is the existing KumuluzEE JAX-RS REST sample, you should already have the dependencies for `kumuluzee-bom`, `kumuluzee-core`, `kumuluzee-servlet-jetty` and `kumuluzee-jax-rs-jersey` configured in `pom.xml`.
+Since your existing starting point is the existing KumuluzEE JAX-RS REST sample, you should already have the dependencies for `kumuluzee-bom`, `kumuluzee-core`, `kumuluzee-servlet-jetty` and `kumuluzee-jax-rs-jersey` configured in the `pom.xml`.

 Add the `kumuluzee-cdi-weld` and `kumuluzee-amqp-rabbitmq` dependencies:
 ```xml